furkanpur/create-react-redux-app/README.md

+# Note: This repository is no longer maintained.
+Please do not use this repository directly.

 # React Starter App with Redux, i18n, Axios and ESLint
 The aim of this application is to create a React starter app with Redux, Axios, i18n and ESLint.